-The official papers of the Archbishops of Canterbury are among the Library's most significant collections, documenting political and social issues as well as ecclesiastical history in Great Britain and more generally throughout the Anglican Communion.
+The official papers of the Archbishops of Canterbury are among the library's most significant collections, documenting political and social issues as well as ecclesiastical history in Great Britain and more generally throughout the Anglican Communion.
 Apart from correspondence the papers include diaries, sermons and newspaper cuttings.
-They are made available following a thirty year closure period.
+They are made available following a 30-year closure period.

 The Great Hall

 The Great Hall at Lambeth Palace, which has been built and rebuilt many times over the centuries, currently houses much of the Lambeth Palace Library.

 It was in the first Great Hall that Erasmus and Holbein were welcomed by Archbishop Warham, and where Henry VIII was entertained by Thomas Cranmer.